 - the known risk factors of age and any pre-existing health conditions for both yourself and your client

-- advice on social distancing
+- advice on social distancing and face coverings

 - clients with particular needs who may not be able to engage using online platforms